Bernd Schneider (racing driver): Single seater racing

+Schneider won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 1990.

 DTM championships

 Bernd Schneider - AMG-Mercedes Tabac Original Sonax Team - AMG-Mercedes C- Klasse, 1994 DTM Donington Park.

 Bernd Schneider at the Sachsenring in 2002.

 Schneider won his fifth DTM championship in 2006.

 In 1992, Schneider moved to the DTM (German Touring Car Championship), driving for AMG-Mercedes.
 Finishing third his first season, he has since been a regular Mercedes driver.
 In 1995, he won his first DTM championship, piloting an AMG C-Class.

 In the years of the DTM's absence, Schneider raced the works Mercedes CLK GTR cars in the FIA GT Championship, winning the title in 1997 after winning six races.
 In 1998, now with the CLK-LM variant, although winning five races with teammate Mark Webber, he lost the title to teammates Klaus Ludwig and Ricardo Zonta.
 He was also a Mercedes works driver in the 24 Hours of Le Mans in 1998 and 1999.

 The DTM returned in 2000 with silhouette bodies and V8 engines, and Schneider took the championship crown three of the first four years (2000, 2001, and 2003) in an AMG CLK-Class; he was runner up in 2002.
 Still driving for AMG, Schneider has won a record four championships; in 2005, he was teammates with (among others) former F1 champion Mika Häkkinen, and in 2006 won his fifth championship title.

-It was announced on 21 October 2008 that Schneider would retire from racing at the conclusion of the 2008 season.
+On 21 October 2008, it was announced that Schneider would retire from racing at the conclusion of the 2008 season.

 Post-DTM

 In recent years, Schneider has returned from retirement to take part in several endurance races.
-In 2013 he raced in and won the 24 Hours of Dubai, the Bathurst 12 Hour, the 24 Hours Nürburgring and the Spa 24 Hours in a Mercedes-Benz SLS AMG.
+In 2013, he raced in and won the 24 Hours of Dubai, the Bathurst 12 Hour, the 24 Hours Nürburgring and the Spa 24 Hours in a Mercedes-Benz SLS AMG.

-Schneider currently races in the Pro-Am class of the Blancpain Sprint Series in the #70 GT Russian Team Viatti Mercedes.
+Schneider currently races in the Pro-Am class of the Blancpain Sprint Series in the No. 70 GT Russian Team Viatti Mercedes.